How to Choose your Midwife or OB in LA: A Doula’s Guide to Finding Your Best Birth Team

 Licensed Midwives (LMs/CPMs)

-Licensed midwives provide care in homes and freestanding birth centers.
+Licensed Certified midwives provide care in homes and freestanding birth centers.
 They focus on physiologic birth, autonomy, and long, relationship-based prenatal visits.
 Licensed midwives achieve excellent outcomes in low-risk pregnancies and offer continuity of care uncommon in hospital settings.

 Learn more here: